 The following information is NOT intended to endorse drugs or recommend therapy.
 While these reviews might be helpful, they are not a substitute for the expertise, skill, knowledge and judgement of healthcare practitioners in patient care.
+Learn more about Diltiazem.

 Reviews for Diltiazem to treat Atrial Fibrillation

 "I am a 69 year old male , 6'4" currently about 210 #.About six months ago experienced afib when first diagnosed was given Metoprolol and within a few days was extremely weak and could hardly breath.
 My cardiologist changed to diltiazem and it was like night and day.
 I had plenty of energy and the breathing issues ended.
 Since being diagnosed with afib I have stopped drinking alcohol, began a low carb diet that includes lots of vegetables, protein and omega 3s.
 All in all a pretty healthy diet.
 I also have lost about 30lb in that time period.
 At my 6 month Doctors check up prior to meeting with my cardiologist I commented about discomfort in my breasts, and was diagnosed with Gynecomastia.
 Fasting blood sugar 104 to 132.
 Concerned"